scull06/guardia/README.md

 ## Install
 GUARDIA depends on some external libraries.
 Make sure you include these libraries before guardia:

-- lodash   @ npm
 - trait.js @ npm
-- utils.js (included in the guardia repo)
-- guardia.js (included in the guardia repo)

 ## Usage